Who was St David?

 The most famous miracle of Saint David occurred in Llanddewi Brefi.
 According to legend, a huge crowd turned up to hear one of his sermons.
 To allow everyone to see him, he placed a handkerchief on the floor and stood on it.
 Thereupon, a small hill raised him from under his feet, allowing everyone a good view.

 St David is typically depicted holding a dove, often standing on a hillock.
 It is claimed that he lived for 100 years.
-As Saint David’s symbol is the leek, why not indulge in a lovely Smoked Haddock and leek risotto, with our naturally Smoked Haddock.
+As Saint David’s symbol is the leek, why not indulge in a lovely Smoked Haddock and Leek Risotto, with our naturally Smoked Haddock.